emese-meder/Java-Christmas-Tasks/README.md

 This was fixed by changing the second parameter in the for loop in the Java class FizzBuzz method to be

    i<=endNumber

 instead of

    i<endNumber.

 ### 3rd Test: second issue

-Running a test again revailed that while the first 2 elements matched, the first one where it differed was element [2] (the 3rd one).
+Running a test again revailed that while the first 2 elements matched, the first one where it differed was element [2] (ie. the 3rd one).
 While it should have returned "Fizz", the actual value returned was "FizzBuzz".

 This was fixed by changing the logical operator in the for loop in the Java class FizzBuzz method from || to &.

-**Note:** & is a logical AND operator that only returns true if both sides are true. & was used instead of && because & evaluates both sides at the same time while && checks the second statement only if the first is true.
+**Note:** & is a logical AND operator that only returns true if the conditions on both sides of the operator are true. & was used instead of && because & evaluates both sides at the same time while && checks the second statement only if the first is true.
 While in this situation this would deliver the same result, it makes more sense to treat the two conditions (divisible by 3 and 5) equally.

 ### 3rd Test: third issue

 After rerunning the test this time element [4] returned "Buz" instead if the expected "Buzz".
-This is a simple spelling mistake that was quickly fixed.
+This was a simple spelling mistake that was quickly fixed in the code.

 All three tests have passed after fixing this.